-- a.
-For the Generation segment, this includes general office costs and repairs and maintenance.
-Indirect costs of the Renewables segment are wholly offset by insurance proceeds of £31.5m relating to the Rampion off-shore wind farm. - b.
-For the Supply segment this means the Relevant Licensees' own internal operating costs including sales and marketing costs, bad debt, costs to serve, IT, staffing costs, head office costs that are attributable to Supply, billing and all meter costs including smart meter costs (e.g. linked to rollout or asset rental, but not DCC or Smart Energy GB).
-Also included are restructuring costs of £53.6m, which are resources engaged on a business process review that management considers relates to the reporting period in full and relate directly to the operation of the Supply segment, thus they form part of the total cost of resources employed in the business; they are not capital in nature.
+This means the Relevant Licensees' own internal operating costs including sales and marketing costs, bad debt, costs to serve, IT, staffing costs, head office costs that are attributable to Supply, billing and all meter costs including smart meter costs (e.g. linked to rollout or asset rental, but not DCC or Smart Energy GB).
 Costs are as recorded in the companies' books of account and are allocated where possible as a direct allocation to a particular customer group, i.e. there is an allocation between domestic and non-domestic, and then, within each of those two customer groups, between electricity and gas.
 Unless stated otherwise, where a direct allocation cannot be made to a particular customer group, the allocation between domestic and non-domestic and then electricity and gas has been made on a reasonable endeavours basis using the number of customer accounts in each category.
-Using an allocation based on the number of customer accounts provides a consistent approach for allocating such costs across all customer accounts. - 8.
-EBITDA this means earnings before interest, tax, depreciation, amortisation and impairments.
-EBITDA is Total Revenue less Total operating costs. - 9.
-DA this means depreciation and amortisation. - a.
-The Generation segment also includes relevant impairments that relate directly to the operation of the Generation businesses.
-This includes a £7.0m impairment of fixed assets during the year in respect of the generation portfolio.
+Using an allocation based on the number of customer accounts provides a consistent approach for allocating such costs across all customer accounts.

-- b.
-The Supply segment also includes relevant impairments that relate directly to the operation of the Supply business.
-Further exceptional impairments of intangible assets related to IT projects amounting to £57.0m have been excluded from the CSS. - 10.
-EBIT this means earnings before interest and tax.
+8. EBITDA

+Means earnings before interest, tax, depreciation and amortisation.
+EBITDA is Total Revenue less Total operating costs.

+9. DA

+Means depreciation and amortisation.

+10. EBIT

+Means earnings before interest and tax.
 EBIT is EBITDA less DA.
 In accordance with the Guidelines to Licence Conditions, the CSS does not include the mark to market adjustment of derivatives.
 This is the notional profit/loss incurred through changes in valuation of contracts with future delivery dates, due to changes in market price.
 As these contracts have not been realised in cash terms, they do not form part of the performance measures used by management to make strategic decisions and have therefore been excluded.